 The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day for the annual celebration.
 Dozens of fired bullets sent hundreds of parade-goers — some visibly bloodied — fleeing.
 They left a trail of abandoned items that showed everyday life suddenly, violently disrupted: A half-eaten bag of potato chips; a box of chocolate cookies spilled onto the grass; a child’s Chicago Cubs cap.

 “There’s no safe place,” said Highland Park resident Barbara Harte, 73, who had stayed away from the parade fearing a mass shooting, but later ventured from her home.

 Lake County Major Crime Task Force spokesman Christopher Covelli said at a news conference “several of the deceased victims” died at the scene and one was taken to a hospital and died there.
 Police have not released details about the victims or wounded.

-NorthShore University Health Center received 26 patients after the attack.
-All but one had gunshot wounds, said Dr. Brigham Temple, medical director of emergency preparedness.
+Dr. Brigham Temple, medical director of emergency preparedness for NorthShore University Health Center, said the Highland Park hospital received 26 patients after the attack and all but one had gunshot wounds.
 Their ages ranged from 8 to 85, and Temple estimated that four or five patients were children.

 The shooter opened fire around 10:15 a.m., when the parade was about three-quarters through, authorities said.